32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 If you fancy doing something a little more unusual, I highly recommend visiting Lipica Stud while in Slovenia.
 You don’t have to be a horse lover to enjoy this tour, though as it happens, I am!

 Located in the South, and therefore easy to combine with Piran, Lipica Stud is the birthplace of the Lipizzaner horse breed.
 Set out over more than 300 hectares (roughly 740 acres) of land, the stud has more than 300 Lipizzaner horses at any time.
-As we drove into the stud, down a narrow tree-lined avenue, we spotted hundreds of mares and their foals grazing in their immaculate fields with white post and rail fencing.
+As we drove down a narrow tree-lined avenue into the stud, we spotted hundreds of mares and their foals grazing in their immaculate fields with white post and rail fencing.
 All I could think about was that I hoped they had a mechanical poo-picker as doing it by hand would have been tough!

 If visiting Lipica, I definitely recommend twinning with a guided tour and show.
 The grounds are lovely, and seeing horses is always great, but having someone to explain the breed’s history and talk you through what you are seeing makes it all the better.
 Without a doubt, the show stopper is when you get to see the horses at various stages of their training.
 The Lipizzaner horses are the same breed you may recognise from the famous Vienna riding school.
 In fact, before WWI, Lipica provided all the horses to Vienna.
 Unfortunately, that is no longer the case.
 However, because they are the “poorer” cousin to Austria, you get the same show for half the price!